sv3ndk/weather_api_demo_go/weather_api/readme.md

 => use the ARN of that certificate as `DomainCertificateArn` input parameter of the SAM template.

+### mutual TLS pre-requisite

+The SAM stack activate mutual TLS on the REST API, which requires a trustore to be manually created and uploaded.

+* execute [gen-certs.sh](../weather_rest_client/certificates/gen-certs.sh) to create a fake root CA, a client private key and certificate and a trustore to be used by the REST server
+* upload the trustore to S3

+=> use the path of that trustore on S3 as `RestApiMtlsTruststore` input parameter of the SAM template.

 ### Stack deployment

 Build and deploy the SAM application: